Comino: History

-Formerly called Ephaestia (Ηφαιστεία in Ancient Greek), Comino is known to have been inhabited by farmers during Roman times, but for long periods in its history it has been sparsely populated, privately owned, or abandoned entirely.
+Formerly called Ephaestia (Ἡφαιστεία in Ancient Greek), Comino is known to have been inhabited by farmers during Roman times, but for long periods in its history it has been sparsely populated, privately owned, or abandoned entirely.
 Its rugged coastline is delineated by sheer limestone cliffs, and dotted with deep caves which were popular with pirates and marauders in the Middle Ages.
 The caves and coves of Comino were frequently used as staging posts for raids on hapless boats crossing between Malta and Gozo.
 From 1285 until some time after 1290, Comino was the home of exiled Jewish prophet and Kabbalist Abraham Abulafia.
 It was on Comino that Abulafia composed his Sefer ha-Ot (The Book of the Sign), and his last work, Imre Shefer (Words of Beauty).

 In later years, the Knights of Malta used this island as hunting and recreational grounds.
 The Knights were fiercely protective of the local game, which consisted of wild boar and hares (Maltese: fenek tal-grixti): upon conviction, poachers were liable to a penalty of three years as a galley slave.
 In the 16th and 17th centuries, Comino served as a place of imprisonment or exile for errant knights.
 Knights who were convicted of minor crimes were occasionally sentenced to the lonely and dangerous task of manning St. Mary's Tower.

 During the French occupation of Malta, Comino served as a quarantine and existing buildings served as an isolation hospital.
-The island served as a temporary prison site before a decision on the accused is taken.
+The island served as a temporary prison site before a decision on the accused was taken.

 On 6 March 1889 the British battleship HMS Sultan grounded on an uncharted rock in the Comino Channel, ripping her bottom open.
 She slowly flooded and, in a gale on 14 March 1889 she slipped off the rock and sank.
 The Italian firm of Baghino & Co raised her in August 1889 for a fee of £50,000.
 On 27 August, Sultan was brought into Malta.

+In the 1920s, the island was leased by the British colonial government to the Zammit Cutajar family, which established the Comino Farming Company.
+Around 162 ha of land were brought under cultivation, growing various crops and fruit orchards as well as snails which were exported to Italy.
+The island's population peaked at around 80 people in the late 1940s, including a number of migrants from Sicily.
+The island had no electricity and the population largely engaged in subsistence farming, as well as fishing and bird-hunting.